maxcelant/Machine-Learning-Specialization/README.md

-# Machine-Learning-Specialization
+# Machine Learning Specialization
-A repository for all of the test files I created during the Machine Learning Specialization course on Coursera
+This repository serves as a collection of all my notes and reflections compiled throughout my journey in completing the Machine Learning Specialization course on Coursera, instructed by renowned Stanford professor Andrew Ng.